-8.2.2.1 Flight recording interval
+8.2.2.1 Flight Recording Interval

 The flight recording interval is set to one second by default.
 It is recommended that you keep this setting.
-Even with the recording interval set to one second, the NANO3 is capable of storing approximately 28000hours of flight.
-Having a recording interval of one second will allow you to do more accurate post-flight analysis and increases the probability of obtaining a data point in the observation zone.
+Even with the recording interval set to one second, the NANOis capable of storing approximately 28000 hours of flight.
+Having a recording interval of one second will allow you to perform more accurate post-flight analysis and increases the probability of obtaining a data point in the observation zone.

-If you wish to change these settings, use the up/down arrow or type a new value.
+If you wish to change these settings, use the up/down arrow or enter a new value.

-8.2.2.2 Automatically finish flight
+8.2.2.2 Automatically Finish Flight

-If this option is enabled, the flight will be automatically finished and digitally signed once conditions for finishing the flight are met.
-The NANO3 must fulfil the following conditions for 30 seconds.
-GPS status is ok, ground speed is below 4m/s, vertical speed is within 0.2m/s and altitude is below 3000m.
+If this option is enabled the flight will be automatically finished and digitally signed once conditions for finishing the flight are met.
+The NANO must fulfil the following conditions for 30 seconds: GPS status is OK, ground speed is below 4 m/s, vertical speed is within 0.2 m/s and altitude is below 3000 m.

-8.2.2.3 Start recording on power on
+8.2.2.3 Start Recording on Power On

-If this option is enabled, recording of a new flight will be automatically started when the NANO3 is powered on.
-If this option is disabled the NANO3 will start recording when vertical speed is above 1m/s and the ground speed is above 8m/s.
-This option is most useful for hanggliders.
+If this option is enabled recording of a new flight will be automatically started when the NANO is powered on.
+If this option is disabled, the NANO will start recording when the vertical speed is above 1 m/s and the ground speed is above 8 m/s.
+This option is most useful for hang gliders.